Cover photo by Simon Markhof.

 Here are our top tips for taking great photos in bad weather.

 We’ve said it before and we’ll say it again.
 You can’t be a productive photographer if you can’t stay warm.
 Whether you know you’re heading out into dismal weather or getting caught in the middle of it by surprise, you should always be prepared for the weather to turn.

-Keep our warm layers (such as merino wool) close to the skin with your insulating layers on top (like a cozy fleece) followed by a weatherproof top layer (like a rain jacket or waterproof winter jacket).
+Keep our warm layers (we love these ones from Mons Royale) close to the skin with your insulating layers on top (like a cozy fleece) followed by a weatherproof top layer (like a rain jacket or waterproof winter jacket).
 We recommend waterproof pants and boots as well as a thermal hat and as always, a nice warm pair of photography gloves to give you access to your dials and the ability to change your lenses without losing all of your heat.

 Imagine this: Doing your prep work, planning the timing perfectly and heading out for what you think is going to be an epic sunrise or sunset only to find lackluster light and a colorless scene.
 We’ve all been there.
 As annoying as it is, sometimes the weather just doesn’t want to corporate so the best thing to do is to alter your approach.